alistairdivorty/stock-off-the-press/crawler-project/README.md

 ### 6. Deployment

 To deploy the crawler using the [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html), change the current working directory to `cdk` and run `cdk deploy CrawlerStack`.
-See the [AWS CDK app](#6-aws-cdk-app) section for details of how to set up the AWS CDK Toolkit.
+See the [AWS CDK app](../README.md#6-aws-cdk-app) section of the main README for details of how to set up the AWS CDK Toolkit.

 ### 7. Run Crawl in Production Environment